Gm18395/Gm18395/README.md

 ## About Me

 - I'm currently learning ...
 - My goals are to ...
+Become a bioinformatics scientist or a computational biologist.
 - Ask me about ...

 ## Technologies and Tools